Bangsar Park: Geography

 Though generally Bangsar is a hilly suburb, Bangsar Park lies in the southern part of the area which of flat terrain.

 Jalan Maarof (Ma'arof) is Bangsar's main thoroughfare.
 It also divides Bangsar into two main parts.
 On the east of this road lies Taman SA, Bangsar Park, Bukit Bangsar, Bangsar Utama and one-half of Bukit Bandaraya (postcode 59000).
 The other neighbourhoods (and other half of Bukit Bandaraya) lie on the west (postcode 59100).

-The Mobil service station along Jalan Maarof was sometimes used to identify the side of the road Bangsar Park is on, considering most of Bangsar was on the other side.
-This Mobil station was recently demolished.